AlizerUncaged/The-Obsession-Letter/README.md

 # License
 The Love Letter is licensed under the MIT License
 <img height="50" align="right" src="https://upload.wikimedia.org/wikipedia/commons/0/0c/MIT_logo.svg" alt="LoveLetter"/>

 # Credits
 Referenced Projects

 - [UACME](https://github.com/hfiref0x/UACME)
 - [Critical Process](https://github.com/CnAoKip/CriticalProcess)
 - [WMI Code Creator](https://www.microsoft.com/en-ph/download/details.aspx?id=8572)

+# Final Words
+This has been of great use to me during my time in highschool, I hope it may be of great use to you, too! 🥰